prozilla-os/ProzillaOS/docs/README.md

 #### Deploying to GitHub Pages

 1. Open [deploy.sh](../deploy.sh) and change `DOMAIN` to your domain, `COMMIT_MESSAGE` to your commit message and `REPO_URL` to the URL of your repo.
-Make sure you don't add or remove any quotes when editing these values.
+Make sure you don't accidentally add or remove any quotes when editing these values.
 2. Run `npm run deploy` - This will create a new build by running the redeploy script, add a CNAME pointing to your domain and then push the build folder to a branch called `gh-pages`.
 3. Configure your GitHub Pages to deploy the `gh-pages` branch to your domain.

 Once the initial setup is complete, you can simply run `npm run deploy` and your website will be built and deployed to GitHub Pages.

 > Note: When the deployment process is complete, you won't see the changes reflected on your website until a few moments later.
 This is because GitHub Pages needs to run its own build step before the website updates.
 You can view details about this process in the `Actions` tab on GitHub.

+### Configuration

+See [docs/configuration](configuration/README.md) for more information.

 ### Structure